alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 > **Note:** This lab has been pre-completed for you.
 We will walk through the configuration during the workshop introduction, but you will not need to create these steps.
 This pipeline is already set up and ready to use in subsequent labs.

 ## Summary
-Setup a CI Pipeline, including running source code tests, building the executable, building and pushing the artifact to a remote repository
+Setup a CI Pipeline, including running source code tests, building the executable, and building and pushing the artifact to Harness Artifact Registry.

-### Outcome
-A Deployable artifact

-### Learning Objective(s):
+## Objectives:
 - Understand how to configure a basic pipeline using Harness CI

-- Review how to build and deploy an artifact to a remote repository using Harness CI
+- Review how to build and deploy an artifact to an artifact repository using Harness CI
 - Understand how unit tests are integrated into the build process using Harness CI

+## Why It Matters:
+This lab establishes the starting point of the software delivery lifecycle and ensures artifacts entering the deployment process are consistent, repeatable, and traceable.
+While CI is not the focus of this POC, this lab validates that Harness cleanly integrates with existing CI workflows and produces deployable artifacts that downstream CD and Artifact Registry processes can rely on.

-## Reference Steps
+## Steps

 **1.** From the Unified View left navigation bar, navigate to **Projects** → **Select the project available**